phetdam/npyglue/doc/npyglue-sil.md

 Now let's prepare to build our SWIG-generated Python extension module.
-There are a few ways to do this, but we will use [CMake], as from experience it is easier to integrate Python extension module building into an existing CMake C++ build than to attempt the reverse via [setuptools], for example.
+There are a few ways to do this, but we will use [CMake], as from experience it is easier to integrate Python extension module building into an existing CMake C++ build configuration than to attempt the reverse via [setuptools], for example.

 [CMake]: https://cmake.org/cmake/help/latest/
 [setuptools]: https://setuptools.pypa.io/en/latest/